Violeta-de-Anca/Toxicology_IBG_UU/R_introduction.md

 ## Hello and welcome to a little introduction about R!

-This is not meant to be a big introduction to R, but jsut one were you see commands you will use in the next session.
+This is not meant to be a big introduction to R, but just one were you see commands you will use in the next session.
 If you have never used R please find here a link to download it: https://www.dataquest.io/blog/installing-r-on-your-computer/